luispedrovieira30/luispedrovieira30/README.md

 ### 💻 About me:

-- Master in Software Engineering from Universidade do Minho, currently working at DTx - Colab
+- Master in Software Engineering from Universidade do Minho.
 - Find more about me at my personal <a href="https://luispedrovieira30.github.io" target="_blank">website</a>!

 <!--